Alphonse Gallegos: Death

 On October 6, 1991, Gallegos died when he was struck by a driver while returning to Sacramento from Gridley, California.
 Gallegos and his driver had stopped to help a stranded motorist.
 Other accounts say that their car suddenly lost power and stopped in the left lane.
 As the men began to push the car off the road and onto the median, another car slammed into their vehicle, throwing the bishop some 50 feet to the right shoulder.
 Gallegos died instantly.
 He was considered an unofficial chaplain to lowriders and migrant workers.
 In honor of the “Bishop of the Barrio,” about 300 lowrider cars formed part of his funeral procession from the parish of St. Rose where he lived to the city's Cathedral of the Blessed Sacrament.

-Veneration
+Beatification process

-In 2005, after eleven months of scrutiny, the cause for Gallegos' beatification was opened by Bishop William Weigand.
+In 2005, after eleven months of scrutiny, the cause for Gallegos's beatification was opened by Bishop William Weigand.
 He was declared a Servant of God on June 5, 2006.

 On March 24, 2010, Gallegos's body was exhumed and transferred to the Cathedral of the Blessed Sacrament as part of his cause towards sainthood.
 On March 25, 2010, his remains were transferred to the parish he resided in as an auxiliary bishop.
 This parish is the Sanctuary of the National Shrine of Our Lady of Guadalupe also known as Santuario Nacional de Nuestra Señora de Guadalupe in Sacramento.

-On July 8, 2016, Pope Francis authorized the Congregation for the Causes of Saints to promulgate a decree recognizing the heroic virtues of Servant of God Alphonse Gallegos and naming him Venerable.
+On July 8, 2016, Pope Francis authorized the Congregation for the Causes of Saints to promulgate a decree recognizing the heroic virtues of Servant of God Alphonse Gallegos and naming him venerable.